 You can also make the case that everyone—those diagnosed with diabetes or not—need to think about blood sugar health.
 Says Dijkstra, “One misconception among the general consumer population is that managing blood sugar is an isolated idea that only applies to people with diabetes.
 It is important to educate consumers so they recognize that even if they do not have any form of diabetes, it is critical to manage blood sugar levels to help interfere with metabolic pathways that may lead to excess body weight or cardiovascular issues.”

 Be both optimistic and realistic.
 Even small lifestyle changes can positively affect blood sugar health, but Clouatre reminds us that some nutritional approaches take time—weeks or even months— before results are realized.
-Be sure to tell shoppers to be patient.
+Be sure to tell shoppers to be patient, and that believing natural remedies for diabetes exist to cure or preventative the disease is wrong.

 Above all, says Klein, be empathetic, but don’t pry into areas where the shopper seems uncomfortable.
 He states, “Let the customer set the boundaries.”
 WF